 The drain can be plugged with bits of food, ice, or plastic bag closers.
-In some refrigerators this drain is easily located and can be cleaned resulting in normal operation.
+In some refrigerators, this drain is easily located and can be cleaned, resulting in normal operation.
 However, most refrigerators have this drain located behind a back panel and will require some disassembly to access the drain.
 This process takes some patience and time.

 Make a note about where the water is coming from.
 Is it coming out of the freezer compartment, is it coming out of the fresh food compartment, is it coming from under the refrigerator, is it leaking from the back.
 How often does it leak?
 Twice a day or more?

-If your refrigerator/freezer is a side by side model, then the leak would generally be coming from the freezer section and it would make some ice on the floor of the freezer until any depression was filled and then it would leak out the front of the freezer compartment onto the floor about 2 or 3 times a day.
+If your refrigerator/freezer is a side by side model, then the leak would generally be coming from the freezer section, and it would make some ice on the floor of the freezer until any depression was filled, and then it would leak out the front of the freezer compartment onto the floor about 2 or 3 times a day.
 Depending on conditions, you could expect to see around 1 to 1 1/2 cups of water on the floor.
 In dryer conditions, the amount could be less.

-If upon inspection, you find these conditions, then you most likely have a plugged drain.
-This is a moderately difficult job and should be attempted by those who have a good mechanical sense, who can follow safety rules for refrigerators and can follow directions.
+If, upon inspection, you find these conditions, then you most likely have a plugged drain.
+This is a moderately difficult job and should be attempted by those who have a good mechanical sense, who can follow safety rules for refrigerators, and can follow directions.
 If you cannot do these things, please call a service center and have a certified repairman make the repair.

 If it is plugged, the depression under the coils will be filled with ice.
 The ice needs to be defrosted.
 Since this can be a thick piece of ice, it may take some time to melt the ice.
 You must be patient.
 You must not use any sharp tool or object to chip away at the ice.
-Severe damage can be done to your refrigerator and injury could result.
+Severe damage can be done to your refrigerator, and injury could result.

 Defrosting can be achieved by leaving the freezer door open and waiting several hours.
 Place a couple of large towels on the floor of the freezer to catch the water.
 Change the towels as they collect water.
 Ice that can be removed by picking it up may be removed.
 Do not pry, poke, cut, or otherwise try to mechanically remove the ice, doing so may cause damage or injury.

 Using a cup or turkey baster, pour water on the ice.
 Do this about every 5 to 10 minutes until the ice is melted.
-This should reveal a drain in the bottom of the back panel.
-When the ice is thoroughly melted.
+This should reveal a drain in the bottom of the back panel when the ice is thoroughly melted.
 The drain can be inspected.
-When you pour water in the depression, it should drain immediately through the drain hole.
+When you pour water into the depression, it should drain immediately through the drain hole.
 If it does not, then the drain is plugged.

-Caution, fast defrosting will create more water, if you have wood floors or other surfaces that cannot take water, then do not use this method.
+Caution, fast defrosting will create more water; if you have wood floors or other surfaces that cannot take water, then do not use this method.

-You need to unplug the drain, remove any debris in the tray and opening to the drain.
+You need to unplug the drain, remove any debris in the tray, and opening to the drain.
 A flexible tube, pipe cleaner, or bottle brush can be used to open the drain.
 When the drain is opened, it should be flushed thoroughly with water.

 Is the water leaking out of the fresh food compartment?
 Pull the crisper trays out of the bottom of the refrigerator.
 Is there water collecting in the depression under the crisper?

-Check that area to make sure the drain is not located under the crisper, although this is not common, some refrigerators utilize this method of draining the refrigerator.
-If there is a drain, it needs to be cleared of whatever is plugging it and you are back in service, as easy as that.
+Check that area to make sure the drain is not located under the crisper; although this is not common, some refrigerators utilize this method of draining the refrigerator.
+If there is a drain, it needs to be cleared of whatever is plugging it, and you are back in service, as easy as that.